Ollynov/t-school-fullstack-2/server/lecture-notes.md

 })

 ```
+NOTE: If we were to try and run `node app.js` right now we would get an error that it doesn't know what "express" is.
+We have not "required" it yet.
+As our app builds, we are not going to only need one or two of these modules, but hundreds or thousands of them (many of our modules have their own dependencies that they need as well).
+In order to stay sane, and keep everything organized, these are all bundled into a folder called "node modules".
+We can manage our node modules with a library and command line tool called "NPM"

+- run `npm init` from within the app directory (this creates a package.json file which dictates what modules/dependencies your app needs to be able to run)
+- run `npm install --save express` (you can also just use -s instead of --save)

+This installed 'express' into our project directory so that we can use it.
+The `--save` portion added this "dependency" to our package.json

+- run `npm install --save path`

 ##### Lecture 1: helloWorld in NodeJS and require our first external module (15 min)
 converting our sample directory to a node app directory